Bone (film): Cast

 Larry Cohen said in an interview that he first considered Paul Winfield for the part of Bone, but found him "too genteel."
 He then saw Yaphet Kotto in William Wyler's The Liberation of L.B.
 Jones (1970) and cast him instead.

-The film also includes a brief appearance by Ida Berlin, grandmother of Jeannie Berlin and mother of director Elaine May.
+The film includes a brief appearance by Ida Berlin, grandmother of Jeannie Berlin and mother of actress, comedian, writer and director Elaine May.

 Production

 Filming started in July 1971 under the title Unreal.